 Catalina Ciucu, Romania

-Catalina Ciucu is a Junior Legal & Compliance Officer at Nordic API Gateway.
+Catalina Ciucu is a Junior Legal & Compliance Officer at Aiia.
 She advises the company on compliance in terms of payments.
 Essentially that means that Catalina makes sure that the company respect the data protection, the revised payment services directive, outsourcing requirements and all the regulations and legal frameworks connected to payment services.
 In this interview, she shares her story of how she ended up working for a Danish fintech company.

-Junior Legal & Compliance Officer@Nordic API Gateway
+Legal & Compliance Officer@Aiia

 Flexibility as a motivating asset